 So, what can you do to get reviews?
 Email follow-up.

 Sellers are allowed to send follow up emails to customers related to a specific order, and there are several automated services available that can help you manage this process.
-The guidelines are here, but in summary you ma not:
+In summary, you may not:

 - send emails with marketing or promotional messages